LOLe666/SimpleNuker/README.md

 # SimpleNuker

-Here is a simple nuker code that i built with @Kal1i
+Here is a simple nuker code that i built

 this nuker is for discord.py
 have fun and enjoy it!